Dairy Promotion Program

-The Dairy Promotion Program or National Dairy Checkoff is a US commodity checkoff program for dairy product promotion, research, and nutrition education as part of a comprehensive strategy to increase human consumption of milk and dairy products and to reduce dairy surpluses.
+The Dairy Promotion Program or National Dairy Checkoff is a United States commodity checkoff program for dairy product promotion, research, and nutrition education as part of a comprehensive strategy to increase human consumption of milk and dairy products and to reduce dairy surpluses, established in 1983.

 It provides primary funding for Dairy Management Inc. Dairy farmers fund this self-help program through a mandatory 15¢/cwt.
 (15/10000 $/lb) assessment on all milk produced and marketed commercially in the 48 contiguous states.
 Dairy farmers can direct up to 10¢ of this assessment for contributions to qualified regional, state or local dairy product promotion, research or nutrition education programs; the other five cents goes to the national checkoff.

-In 1995, the Dairy Management Inc was created as a special department to increase dairy consumption in the United States.
+History

 The Dairy Production Stabilization Act of 1983 (P.L.
-98–180, Title I) authorized the program.
+98–180, Title I) authorized the Dairy Promotion Program.
 The national dairy checkoff started in 1983 as an optional program for dairy farmers to contribute to increase demand for dairy products.
-Today the program is no longer optional; dairy producers must contribute to the program.
+As of 2011, the program was no longer optional; dairy producers must contribute to the program.
 The program is administered by the National Dairy Promotion and Research Board (Dairy Board), a group of 36 dairy farmers appointed by the Secretary of Agriculture to staggered three-year terms.

+In 1995, Dairy Management Inc. was created as a special department to increase dairy consumption in the United States.

 Spending

 The money can only be used in three ways.
 The money is used for generic promotion of dairy products, new product development, and nutrition education.
 Some examples of generic promotions are partnerships with NFL teams, Got Milk?, and 3-A-Day of dairy.
 New product development involves research to find new products that people will enjoy, and increase the consumption of dairy products.
 Nutrition education is mostly targeted to elementary and junior high students; students learn where the products come from, how they are made, and are sometimes given samples of the different products.

 The DMI has partnered with many fast food companies to introduce more dairy products to the menu.
 McDonald's has used over 1.7 billion pounds of dairy between 2009 and 2011 and has introduced 27 new dairy items in 2016.
-The Check Off Program has also teemed up with Taco Bell to introduce the double steak cheese quesadilla and worked with Domino's to create cheese stuffed crust and push their products into schools, bringing pizza to over 2,000 schools.
+The Check Off Program has also teamed up with Taco Bell to introduce the double steak cheese quesadilla and worked with Domino's to create cheese stuffed crust and push their products into schools, bringing pizza to over 2,000 schools.